-Simple, sweet, moist – Classic 7-Up pound cake is a crowd pleaser.
+Simple, sweet, moist – 7-Up Pound Cake has a mild citrus flavor and a moist crumb.
+This classic pound cake is easy to make and a sure crowd pleaser.

 Happy Friday!
 Or FriYAY as a like to refer to it.
 I intended on having Part 2 of my Persnickety House series today but the rooms I want to show you still aren’t quite photo ready.
 Hopefully things will be in order by next week.